30 Subtle Signs Your Marriage Is Over And You Don't Want to Admit It

 "If friends, family, and even your spouse are searching for solutions and ways to help your marriage strengthen but you don't want to hear them, this may be a sign your marriage is over but you are not ready to admit it," says Kulaga.

 Your spouse forgot to put the cap back on the toothpaste again.
-Your answer?
-Reminding him or her of that time they forgot your anniversary.
-If this sounds like you, you’re seeing some of the signs your marriage is over play out right in front of your eyes.
-If you can’t have a fight without personally criticizing your spouse, that’s a good sign larger issues are at play—potentially ones that could capsize your marriage.
+Your response?
+Reminding them of that time they forgot your anniversary.
+If this sounds like you, you're seeing some of the signs your marriage is over play out right in front of your eyes.
+If you can't have a fight without personally criticizing your spouse, that's a good sign larger issues are at play—potentially ones that could capsize your marriage.

 23. You won't apologize to your spouse.

-Whether you’re dealing with mental health issues, problems at work, or issues with your friends, but don’t feel like you can talk to your spouse about them, that’s a huge red flag.
-Not only does needing to rely on others for emotional support increase your risk of having an emotional affair, not being able to talk to your significant other about major issues in your life means that a major component of your relationship has already failed.
+Whether you're dealing with mental health issues, problems at work, or issues with your friends, if you don't feel like you can talk to your spouse about your problems, that's a huge red flag.
+Not only does needing to rely on others for emotional support increase your risk of having an emotional affair, but not being able to talk to your significant other about major issues in your life means that a major component of your marriage is already missing.

 Respect is a major factor when it comes to overall marital satisfaction.
-If you think your partner isn’t worthy of your respect anymore, or if you don’t feel like they’re growing along with your relationship, that’s one of the major signs your marriage is over, whether you want to admit it or not.
-And not all the signs of disrespect in a marriage are glaring: things as little as making jokes about your spouse’s income or looks that seem harmless to you can be a sign of a much bigger problem.
+If you think your partner isn't worthy of your respect anymore, that's one of the major signs your marriage is over—whether you want to admit it or not.
+And not all the signs of disrespect in a marriage are glaring; things as little as making jokes about your spouse's income or looks that seem harmless to you can be a sign of a much bigger problem.

-If you want to discover how to know your marriage is over, just think about your conversations together.
-When you got together, you probably loved nothing more than spending time on your collective interests with your spouse.
-However, if as time passes, those things you thought you had in common turned out to be things you or your spouse just pretended to like in order to woo one another, you’re already in over your head.
-As the list of common interests between you and your spouse wanes, so, too, do your chances of making it work in the long run.
+If you want to know whether your marriage is over, just think about the conversations you have with your spouse.
+When you got together, you probably loved nothing more than spending time on your collective interests.
+But if those things you thought you had in common turned out to be things you or your spouse just pretended to like in order to woo each other, you might be in over your head.
+As the list of common interests between you and your spouse wanes, so too do your chances of making it work in the long run.

 29. Your relationship leaves you constantly feeling drained.

-Even if you’re not constantly fighting, that doesn’t mean your relationship can’t leave you feeling utterly depleted.
-If every second you spend with your spouse make you feel emotionally and physically drained, that’s one of the signs your marriage is over, even if you haven’t filed those divorce papers yet.
-And if your marriage is definitely done for, make sure to check out the 40 Best Ways to Prepare for Divorce.
+Even if you're not constantly fighting, that doesn't mean your relationship can't leave you feeling utterly depleted.
+If every second you spend with your spouse makes you feel emotionally and physically drained, that's one of the signs your marriage is over.